clivetong/Talks/BenchmarkDotnet/README.md

 - Occasionally break into the application and look at the call stack (but beware that it tells you where the application is going and not where it has been)

-- Run a profiler to understand the higher level flow and where the time goes (CPU or memory, sampling or instrumenting, allocation stacks)
+- Run a profiler to understand the higher level flow and where the time goes (CPU or memory, sampling or instrumenting, allocation stacks or disposal)

 - Isolate down to the level of methods (but its hard to isolate enough)